MailTape/MailTape-v1/_posts/2016-07-10-Petit-Biscuit.md

   powered by the genuine desire to create and share.
 fbPic: fbPic224.jpg
 ---
 <p id="introduction">This morning, we bring you the soundtrack to summer's daydreams.
-"Petit Biscuit" is reminiscent of that glimpse of sunlight projected onto your favorite building at the end of the day.
+[Petit Biscuit](https://www.facebook.com/petitbiscuitsound/ "Petit Biscuit's Facebook") is reminiscent of that glimpse of sunlight projected onto your favorite building at the end of the day.
 Something special, a contemplative melody powered by the genuine desire to create and share.</p>

 # Fondamental purity